FlorisSteenkamp/double-double/README.md

 * Optimized for speed (see benchmark below)
 * Operators include: +, -, *, /, √, abs, <, >, ===, min, max, etc.
 * Operators mixing double and double-doubles are also included, e.g. `ddAddDouble` (for adding a double to a double-double)
-* Error free double precision operators also included, e.g. `twoProduct` (for calculating the *exact* result of multiplying to doubles)
+* Error free double precision operators also included, e.g. `twoProduct` (for calculating the *exact* result of multiplying two doubles)
 * No classes ⇒ a double-double is simply a length 2 `Number` array, e.g.
 ```typescript
 import { twoSum } from 'double-double';